digideskio/redesign/_harp/posts/cruft.md

 That isn't to say some variety isn't justified.
 I don't see anything wrong with the home page having a special layout.
 And different types of data often require different treatments.

-Still, this is a lot to maintain.
+Still, this is a lot to maintain. **We can make do with less**, I imagine.

 ## Menus